CSUN-COMP587-F18/assign1/README.md

 Make an edit to this file (`README.md`), which is in [Markdown](https://en.wikipedia.org/wiki/Markdown) (specifically [GitHub-flavored Markdown](https://github.github.com/gfm/)) format.
 Your edit should somehow improve the content.
-This can mean adding further descriptions, adding demonstrative pictures, etc.
+This can mean adding further descriptions, adding demonstrative pictures, changing instructions to make an easier to complete assignment, etc.

 ### Step 6: Commit Your Changes ###

 `git` knows what the state of the branch was before you started making edits, and will show you the changes made since your last _commit_.
 A commit is an explicit point where you effectively say "save this content".
 Commits represent the content of all files at distinct points in time.
-Being tanglible things, `git` allows us to do things like view code as it was at a particular commit, undo the changes made at a commit, and so on.
+Being tangible things, `git` allows us to do things like view code as it was at a particular commit, undo the changes made at a commit, and so on.

 First, let's see what has changed.
 You can do this with the following command: